-The GRI is to provide funding for the treatment of greyhounds which have been injured while racing at GRI Licensed stadia through the introduction of a new scheme called “The Injuries at Tracks Recovery Scheme” (‘the Scheme’).
-This scheme will be open to all owners and trainers who have incurred veterinary costs in the treatment of greyhounds to repair a *career-ending orthopaedic (bone) injury which was sustained while racing at a GRI licensed stadium.
+Rásaíocht Con Éireann (RCÉ) / Greyhound Racing Ireland (GRI) is to provide funding for the treatment of greyhounds which have been injured while racing or participating in Qualifying Trials at RCÉ Licensed stadia through the introduction of a new scheme called “The Injuries at Tracks Recovery Scheme” (‘the Scheme’).
+This scheme will be open to all owners and trainers who have incurred veterinary costs in the treatment of greyhounds to repair a *career ending orthopaedic (bone) injury which was sustained while racing or running qualifying Trials at a RCÉ licensed stadium.

 An application to The Injuries at Track Recovery Scheme (‘the Scheme’) shall be made in the knowledge that the greyhound will be immediately retired from competitive action (trials and races) following its treatment and every effort must be made to find this greyhound a suitable home.
 This greyhound shall not be used for breeding purposes.
 Any greyhound that has been treated through ‘the Scheme’ shall not be sold or given away for other purposes including breeding and racing.

-A fully paid invoice from the veterinary practice that completed the treatment of the greyhound and the completed application form together with a veterinary certificate of treatment issued by the ‘track vet’ at the time the injury occurred, shall be submitted when applying to GRI for funding under this scheme.
-GRI may require additional evidence regarding the retirement details of the greyhound prior to settling any application for funding.
+A fully paid invoice from the veterinary practice that completed the treatment of the greyhound and the completed application form together with (a) a veterinary certificate of treatment issued by the ‘track vet’ at the time the injury occurred (if injury occurred during racing) or (b) a veterinary certificate of treatment issued by the veterinary surgeon who treated the greyhound on day injury occurred together with confirmation from the relevant Racing Manager/Control Steward of the occurrence of the injury (if injury occurred during Qualifying Trials), shall be submitted when applying to RCÉ for funding under this Scheme.
+RCÉ may require additional evidence regarding the retirement details of the greyhound prior to settling any application for funding.